BrunoLevy/mini-gmp-plus/README.md

   wrappers for efficient bit operations on 64-bit numbers, for GCC, Clang and VisualC++ using these compiler's intrinsics
 - `mini-gmp-plus` is compiled as a dynamic library
-- [CMakeList.txt](CMakeList.txt) optionally builds and runs non-regression tests using CTest, use `cmake -D-DMINI_GMP_PLUS_WITH_TESTS=1` to compile and run the testsuite.
+- [CMakeLists.txt](CMakeLists.txt) optionally builds and runs non-regression tests using CTest, use `cmake -D-DMINI_GMP_PLUS_WITH_TESTS=1` to compile and run the testsuite.
-- The github action builds and runs the testsuite systematically.
+- The [github action](.github/workflows/build.yml) builds and runs the testsuite systematically.
 Under Windows, the github action installs gmp (through `vcpkg`) and declares it (through `pkgconf`) so that [tests/CMakeLists.txt](tests/CMakeLists.txt) sees it.
 Note that `gmp` is only needed if you want to run the non-regression testsuite.

+Bruno Lévy, November 2025